 Our team of clinicians (psychologists, provisional psychologists, counsellors and social workers), with specialised training in eating disorders, can give you information, referral options and pathways, resources and general guidance.
 For instance, you may be a teacher wanting information on how to best support a student, or a therapist wanting more information on eating disorder treatment best practice.

 If you call the Helpline phone number, you will first hear an automated message giving you some information about the service and confidentiality.
-Then you will be transferred though to a counsellor who is experienced in supporting people impacted by an eating disorder.
+Then you will be transferred though to one of our trained counsellors who is experienced in supporting people impacted by an eating disorder or body image concerns.